sybila/biodivine-sketchbook/README.md

 - running BN inference in Sketchbook,
 - supported formats and syntax.

 The manual also provides a tutorial section showcasing Sketchbook on a simplified FGFR signalling model.
+Data for this tutorial can be found in `data/tutorial` subfolder.

 Furthermore, we give a short video introduction that you can find as `intro-video.mp4`.
 This introduction covers basics on how to edit an sketch and run the inference.